 More Compensation Could Be Coming

 The $37 million in compensatory damages may be just the beginning for the plaintiff, Stephen Lanzo, and his wife.
-Early next week, the jury will return to decide whether or not award the couple any punitive damages, in addition to what has already been awarded.
+Early next week, the jury will return to decide whether or not to award the couple any punitive damages, in addition to what has already been awarded.

 Compensatory damages are awarded to plaintiffs as compensation for various expenses incurred due to their injury or illness, such as medical bills and lost income.
 They also cover non-economic impacts such as disability, loss of companionship, and pain and suffering.